Blooddrunk

-Blooddrunk is the sixth album by Finnish melodic death metal band Children of Bodom, released on 7 April 2008 through Spinefarm Records.
+Blooddrunk is the sixth studio album by Finnish melodic death metal band Children of Bodom, released on 7 April 2008 through Spinefarm Records.
 The album includes a re-recorded version single for "Tie My Rope".
 Various editions feature one or two cover songs as bonus tracks.
 The limited edition digipak version of the album includes a bonus DVD with 5.1 surround mixes of all songs and the video and making-of for "Blooddrunk".
 It sold 20,000 copies during its first week of release.

 The band recorded a cover of the Suicidal Tendencies song "War Inside My Head" during the recording sessions for this album, but the song was not released on Blooddrunk.
 The song was released on the cover album Skeletons in the Closet together with two new covers plus some old ones as well.
 The song "Done With Everything, Die For Nothing" is a playable song in Guitar Hero 5, which some players consider to be one of the game's harder songs.
 The album includes more thrash metal than its predecessors.